Shakti-95/ARW-Interpretable-ML-Composite-Deflection/README.md

 "**Automated Regression Workflow for Interpretable Deflection Prediction in Bio-Inspired Laminated Composite Plates**" Shakti P. Padhy, Shubham Saurabh, Raj Kiran, Nhon Nguyen-Thanh

-_This paper is currently under revision for publication in Frontiers of Structural and Civil Engineering._
+_This paper is accepted for publication and currently in the process of publishing online in Frontiers of Structural and Civil Engineering._

 ## **Cite us**